 Get ahead of the game

-People don’t just take more holiday in the summer because of the nice weather, the surge is also caused by school holidays.
-This means that the rush to take time off work is predictable: school term dates vary area-by-area but are usually published on the local education authority’s website.
+People don’t just take more holidays in the summer because of the nice weather, the surge is also caused by school holidays.
+This means that the rush to take time off work is predictable: school term dates vary area by area but are usually published on the local education authority’s website.
 This means that you can plan ahead, knowing when there will be high demand for annual leave.

 Consider prioritising parents in school hols

 Parents face two challenges that mean they may need to take time off work during the school holidays.
-First they are not allowed to take their kids out of school for a holiday in term-time, and second that, especially for younger children, they will need to arrange childcare.
-By contrast, childless employees can take a holiday at any time of year.
+First, they are not allowed to take their kids out of school for a holiday in term time, and second, especially for younger children, they will need to arrange childcare.
+By contrast, childless employees can take a holiday at any time of the year.
 Many organisations acknowledge this and have a policy of prioritising requests from parents for leave during school holidays.
 Doing this is a way of showing your staff that you are responsive to their needs.

 Identify critical roles and cross train

-In every workplace there are some tasks that can wait a week or two while the person responsible for them takes a holiday, and others which must be done every day.
-Make sure that you know which these critical tasks are, and plan ahead to make sure that they will always be covered.
+In every workplace, there are some tasks that can wait a week or two while the person responsible for them takes a holiday and others which must be done every day.
+Make sure that you know what these critical tasks are, and plan ahead to make sure that they will always be covered.
 Identify the people you will use to cover absences and make sure they are trained for the task in advance.